 Which coordination mechanism best aligns incentives between public and private actors?

+Answering those questions requires economic analysis that combines market structure, labour dynamics, and institutional design.
 As AI continues to reshape industries, the organisations that navigate this transition most effectively will not simply deploy new technologies.

 They will design new coordination models for the economy that emerges around them.